lizadams/CMAQ-WS-old/content/1-create-cluster/c-know-cluster/index.en.md

     ![Showmount](/static/images/1-gettoknow-showmount.png)

-In the next section, we’ll install Spack on this shared filesystem!
+In the next section, we will explore the CMAQ software installed on the /shared filesystem!